Wildlife cameras

 We're raising funds to install more webcams and stream live wildlife footage from across our parks and nature reserves.
 It's compelling viewing.
 Please note that cameras may not always be live.

-Thanks to everyone who’s donated to help us fund more wildlife cameras.
-Your donations have covered the costs of installing a brand new mobile ‘pan, tilt and zoom’ camera, plus carrying out essential maintenance on the Heron, Kestrel and Barn Owl cameras and the costs of streaming the live footage 365 days a year.
+Any donation you can make will be gratefully received and will enable us to carry out essential maintenance on the Heron, Kestrel and Barn Owl cameras and the costs of streaming the live footage 365 days a year.
 Through your support, we look forward to bringing many more wildlife adventures into your homes.

 Hengistbury Head Nature Reserve